 Countdown To Kickoff - Seven Days: Local Wide Receiver Not Changing His Approach Despite Scholarship

 Senior wide receiver Cameron Webb earned a scholarship during fall camp.

 Utah State Football Spring Scrimmage

 Recruiting Area: Central Florida (Broward County)

-As Utah State's wide receivers coach in 2012, Bouknight mentored a pair of all-WAC performers in seniors Matt Austin and Chuck Jacobs as Austin earned second-team all-WAC honors and Jacobs was named to the league's honorable mention team.
+As Utah State's wide receivers coach in 2012, Bouknight mentored a pair of all-Western Athletic Conference performers in seniors Matt Austin and Chuck Jacobs as Austin earned second-team all-WAC honors and Jacobs was named to the league's honorable mention team.

 Austin finished the 2012 season leading the team in receptions (48) and receiving yards (729), and tying for first with five receiving touchdowns, while his 56.1 receiving yards per game ranked ninth in the WAC.